ZephyrTransport/governance/DRAFT governance.md

 Since PMCs have the authority to create their own self-governing rules, there is no single vision on how PMCs should run a project and the communities they host.
 At the same time, projects share the following recommended best practices:

 #### COMMUNICATION
-Communication is done via emailing lists.
+Communication is done via email lists.
 These identify "virtual meeting rooms" where conversations happen asynchronously, to facilitate collaboration over multiple time zones and locations.
 Virtual meeting rooms can be a GitHub issue, an online shared document, or something else.
-Some projects may also use more synchronous messaging or video chats (for example, instant messaging, skype, or google hangout), again in the interest of effective and timely interaction.
+Some projects may also use more synchronous messaging or video chats, again in the interest of effective and timely interaction.
 In general, asynchronous communication is preferred because it allows for archives to be created, and is more respectful of volunteers' time availability.

 #### DOCUMENTATION
 Each project is responsible for its own project website.
 Further information to assist contributors and PMCs is available at [Infrastructure](https://www.apache.org/dev/infrastructure.html).